2025 NBA Championship Odds: Nuggets Fire Coach, Futures Price Stagnant

 Trending Teams

 The Cavaliers are among the bigger surprises of the 2024-25 season.
-At 52-10, Cleveland has the best mark in the NBA.
-The Cavs are on a 16-1 SU tear through games of March 5.
+At 63-16 SU-10, Cleveland has the best mark in the East and the second-best record in the league, behind only OKC.

-All of that has prompted a huge move in BetMGM's NBA Finals futures odds.
+Cleveland's success prompted a huge move in BetMGM's NBA Finals futures odds.
 Back in June, the Cavaliers opened +5000.
-Cleveland got to +700 in late January and is now the +600 third choice, behind only the Celtics and Thunder.
+Cleveland got to +700 in late January and is now the +575 third choice, behind only the Celtics and Thunder.

 "Luckily for us, we didn’t take a heap of money on the Cavs early on at +5000.
 But customers are certainly backing them now," BetMGM trader Hal Egeland said.
 "The Cavs are a small loser for the book and are the third-most-bet team" since the trade deadline.